Activation Functions — ReLU, Sigmoid, Tanh, Softmax & GELU

 - Why does using all sigmoid activations in a deep network cause training failure?
 (Answer: Vanishing gradient problem.
 Sigmoid gradient is at most 0.25.
 With 10 layers: 0.25^10 = 9.5×10⁻⁷.
 Gradients in early layers are essentially zero — weights barely update.
 ReLU has gradient 1 for positive inputs, completely solving this for deep networks.)

 - ReLU outputs 0 for x<0.
 Why is this called "dying ReLU" and how do you fix it?
 (Answer: If a neuron consistently receives negative inputs, its output and gradient are always 0 — it never updates and is permanently "dead".
-Solutions: Leaky ReLU (small slope for x<0), better weight initialisation (He initialisation), batch normalisation (keeps pre-activations in reasonable range).)
+Solutions: Leaky ReLU (small slope for x<0), better weight initialization (He initialization), batch normalization (keeps pre-activations in reasonable range).)

-- tanh outputs zero-centred values but sigmoid does not.
+- tanh outputs zero-centerd values but sigmoid does not.
 Why does this matter?
 (Answer: Sigmoid outputs are always positive (0-1).
-When used as layer input, all gradients in the next layer have the same sign — causing zig-zagging in weight updates (gradient descent takes longer to converge). tanh(-1 to 1) is zero-centred, so gradients can be positive or negative, enabling more efficient updates.)
+When used as layer input, all gradients in the next layer have the same sign — causing zig-zagging in weight updates (gradient descent takes longer to converge). tanh(-1 to 1) is zero-centerd, so gradients can be positive or negative, enabling more efficient updates.)

 Claude uses GELU activations in its MLP layers — the same activation described here.
 Every token processed by Claude goes through thousands of GELU computations per layer, with the stochastic gating property helping the model represent complex linguistic patterns.